Carnival Corporation: History

 In March 2018, Carnival Corporation announced its intention to invest in the construction of a new terminal in the port of Sasebo, Japan.
-It is expected to open in 2020.
+Construction began in October 2019 and was expected to be open ahead of the Tokyo Olympic Games.
+While it was completed on schedule in 2020, the global COVID-19 pandemic halted cruise operations there until June 2024.

 In June 2018, Carnival Corporation announced that it had acquired the White Pass and Yukon Route from TWC Enterprises Limited for US$290 million.
 The properties acquired were port, railroad and retail operations in Skagway, Alaska.

 In 2023, Carnival Corporation sold their interest in Adora Cruises.

 In May 2025, it was announced Carnival would move its headquarters from Doral and create a new campus where it would unite most of its North America team members in a single new headquarters to be built in the Waterford Business District, located in Miami-Dade County.
 It is scheduled to begin operations in 2028.

+In December 2025, Carnival announced plans to simplify its corporate structure, with shares in Carnival plc being converted one-for-one into shares of Carnival Corporation, and the latter (previously incorporated in Panama) being reincorporated in Bermuda as Carnival Corporation Limited.
+As a result, the enterprise would give up Carnival plc's LSE and NYSE American depositary receipt listings, with the restructured Carnival maintaining a single listing on the NYSE.
+The company received court approval on May 1, 2026, allowing the scheme to proceed.
+Carnival announced the completion of this reorganization on May 7, 2026.
+This was done to enjoy Bermuda's tax benefits.

 Operations

 The Carnival group comprises nine cruise line brands and one cruise experience brand operating a combined fleet of 93 ships.

 In June 2023, Carnival restructured its corporate umbrella and created six new separate units that have full executive control of the brands in their portfolio.